nujitha99/CaeserCipher/README.md

 # CaeserCipher

-### A python program which does Encryption, Decryption and analyze the text input given y the user.
-This program is written on Caeser Cipher Algorithm
+### A python program which does Encryption, Decryption and analyze the text input given by the user.
+This program is based on Caeser Cipher Algorithm